AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-1-what-are-we-proving.md

 Two outcomes are possible:

 - **The attack finds a failure.** We now have a perturbed image of April that the model does not label cat.
-This one image disproves the robustness claim.
+That counterexample disproves the robustness claim.
 - **The attack finds no failure.** The images visited by this search did not break the model.